smapiot/piral/src/converters/piral-ng/README.md

 For AoT (i.e. `jitMode: false`) to work correctly the `compilationMode: 'partial'` has to be set.
 If you use the `piral-ng/extend-webpack` helper as shown above this will be configured correctly for you.

-::: danger: AoT does not work with dependency sharing For AoT to work correctly the Angular sources need to be bundled.
+::: failure: AoT does not work with dependency sharing For AoT to work correctly the Angular sources need to be bundled.
 This is not the case in scenarios where you installed `piral-ng` as a plugin in your shell or distribute the Angular packages as shared dependencies from your app shell.
 :::